 On initial recognition of an equity investment that is not held for trading, the Bank may irrevocably elect to present subsequent changes in fair value in OCI.
 This election is made on an investment-by-investment basis.
-The Bank's investment in SME Equity Fund Ltd is classified under this category.
+The Bank's investment in Industrial Finance Corporation of Mauritius (Equity) Ltd (previously known as "SME Equity Fund Ltd") is classified under this category.
 Fair value changes on this investment is recognised in OCI based on irrevocable made by management.

-Business model
+Business model assessment